Uzbekistan

 Public Participation

 The 1991 Referendum Law, as last amended in May 2023, defines a referendum as a nationwide vote of citizens on the most important issues of public and state life in order to adopt laws of the Republic of Uzbekistan and other decisions.
-However, the law sets onerous criteria by requiring the signatures of at least 5% of all citizens entitled to participate in the referendum, subject to their equal and proportional distribution in each administrative-territorial entity; and restricts collecting signatures online.
+However, the Law sets onerous criteria by requiring the signatures of at least 5% of all citizens entitled to participate in the referendum, subject to their equal and proportional distribution in each administrative-territorial entity, and restricts collecting signatures online.

-The 2018 Law on Public Control authorizes monitoring of the activities of state bodies and institutions by citizens, NGOs, public councils, and the media.
+The 2018 Law on Public Control authorizes monitoring of the activities of state bodies and institutions by citizens, CSIs, public councils, and the media.
 Monitoring methods include applications and inquiries to state bodies; participation in open collegial meetings of state bodies; public hearings and public monitoring; public expert evaluations; and public opinion research.
 Information, recommendations, and proposals are then to be considered by state bodies.

 On April 13, 2021, the Resolution of the President of the Republic of Uzbekistan on Additional Measures to Ensure Citizens’ Participation in the Budget Process was adopted.
 In accordance with this decree, 5% of approved total budget expenditures must be allocated to finance activities based on public opinion starting from May 2021.